 - Grime can be challenging to remove, but do not vigorously rub the surface.
 Too much rubbing can leave marks on the canvas surface and leave an ill effect on the appearance of the print.

 The Bottom Line

 Canvas prints are often used as an essential element of a living and family room's décor.
-They carry so many memories from the good ole times.
-Needless to say, they add much the charm to our living spaces.
+They carry so many memories from the good old times.
+Needless to say, they add a lot of charm to our living spaces.

 However, when they get dirty or greasy, it can ill impact the entire décor.
-Keeping the prints clean is a pretty simple job.
-All you need is to be consistent and know the right tools required for the task.
+Keeping your canvas clean is a pretty simple job.
+All you need is consistency and understanding of the tools required for the task.